Terms & Conditions of Purchase and Ownership

 3. Plank Width & Edges

 Because our live-edge tables have a 100% natural edge, we’re unable to offer “more” or “less” degrees of live-edge.
 For anyone who doesn’t want a 100% live-edge, we offer a straight / square edge or knife / bevelled edge table top options.

 4. Overall Table Width

 Because the live-edge of a table undulates, the finished table width in a live edge table top may be +/-5% of the specified width at the time of order.
 After production, the oak may lose moisture resulting in shrinkage of up to 5% across the grain, or width and thickness, of the table during the first 5 years.

 5. Gaps in Planks

 Because of the seasonal movement in the oak planks, due to their natural breathing throughout the year, gaps may develop and close back up between the planks.
 The table structure is designed so the planks can be loosened by the owner and pushed back together.
 This may eliminate the gaps, or simply reduce them, but the table will maintain 100% of its strength and integrity.
-Gaps may develop between planks as the table ages, this is simply due to the nature of real oak pieces of this size breathing and adapting to their environment.
+Gaps may develop and close back up between planks as the table ages, this is simply due to the nature of real oak pieces of this size breathing and adapting to their environment throughout the year.
+Due to these seasonal changes in temperature and humidity in the home, it is not possible to permanently eliminate gaps between individual pieces of real timber.
 If you would like any gaps reducing from your table, we offer a service to our customers to do this at cost price and can provide a quote on request.
 It may be necessary to take the table away to do this work, but not always.

 6. Differences in Colour